Interesting children's museums in the United States

 • Address: 750 N 16th St, St. Louis, Missouri

-Science City at Union Station is a family-friendly, interactive science center, with popular tourist attractions like the Arvin Gottlieb Planetarium, Planetarium shows, City Extreme Screen theater, and over 120 interactive, hands-on displays for kids.
+Science City at Union Station is a family-friendly, interactive science center featuring popular attractions such as the Arvin Gottlieb Planetarium, the Planetarium, the City Extreme Screen theater, and over 120 interactive hands-on science exhibits for children.

-Children of all ages will experience the world of science firsthand through engaging programs guided by experts here.
-They will be guided to experience the Demo Science Experiment Zone, excavate dinosaur fossils and learn about paleontology at Dinolab and Digsite, become a producer and be inspired to create cinematic products at Studio Maker or discover the chemical formulas behind the foods people eat every day at the Kitchen Practice Zone...
+Children of all ages will experience the world of science firsthand through engaging programs guided by experts.
+They will be guided through hands-on experiences at the Demo science experiment area, explore dinosaur fossil excavations and learn about paleontology at Dinolab and Digsite, become filmmakers and be inspired to create cinematic products at Studio Maker, or discover the chemical formulas behind the foods people eat every day at the kitchen practice area...

-The Museum's motto is “Start a lifelong love of science, learning and discovery with your children in the City of Science!” and that will not be wrong when bringing children here.
+The museum's motto is "Start a love of science, lifelong learning and discovery with your children in the City of Science!" and that will certainly not go wrong when your children are brought here.

 Bao tang Kansas (8)